Volunteering on Vacation in Maui

 Protect the Environment at Haleakala National Park

 Hike into Haleakala and help remove invasive plants or work on other projects to protect the area’s unique eco-system.
 Free transportation and admission to Haleakala National Park is included in this outing, which is led by a certified naturalist and professional guide from the Pacific Whale Foundation.
 Bring your lunch and enjoy a picnic above the clouds while volunteering on vacation in Maui!
 Every 1st and 3rd Saturday.
 Advance sign up is required.
-Details
+Details (UPDATE: This program has been temporarily suspended due to COVID.)

 Pictured: A Haleakala Silversword in bloom.
 This rare plant is a threatened species protected by federal law.